Overview & How to Apply

 Students may choose to incorporate a year of study abroad into their program.

 Prospective students will submit their applications electronically to the Graduate School.
 Applications are only accepted for study beginning in the fall semester of each year.
 Recommenders must submit their letters electronically through the online application system.
 We do not accept any recommendations on paper or via email.
-To be considered for a competitive Graduate School fellowship, an applicant must have all materials in by December 13, 2016 for Fall 2017 admission.
-This includes GRE scores, transcripts, letters of recommendation, statement of purpose, writing sample, and the mp3/wma file (all are submitted electronically).
+To be considered for a competitive Graduate School fellowship, an applicant must have all materials in by December 14, 2021 for Fall 2022 admission.
+This includes transcripts, letters of recommendation, statement of purpose, writing sample, and the mp3/wma file (all are submitted electronically).
 Please do not send hard copies of transcripts when applying – hardcopies of your final transcripts are due only to the Graduate School upon admission.

 The University of North Carolina at Chapel Hill welcomes all to apply regardless of race, color, gender, national origin, age, religion, genetic information, sexual orientation, gender identity, or gender expression.
 Interested applicants can learn more about UNC’s commitment to diversity in its graduate programs here.